Maximum likelihood estimation for spinal-structured trees

 \section{Abstract}

-We investigate some aspects of the problem of the estimation of birth distributions (BD) in multi-type Galton-Watson (MGW) trees with unobserved types.
-More precisely, we consider a two-type MGW called spinal-structured trees.
+We investigate some aspects of the problem of the estimation of birth distributions (BD) in multi-type Galton-Watson trees (MGW) with unobserved types.
+More precisely, we consider two-type MGW called spinal-structured trees.
 This kind of tree is characterized by a spine of special individuals whose BD $\nu$ is different from the other individuals in the tree (called normal whose BD is denoted $\mu$).
-In this work, we show that even in such a very structured two-types population, our ability to distinguish the two types and estimate $\mu$ and $\nu$ is constrained by a trade off between the growth-rate of the population and the similarity of $\mu$ and $\nu$.
+In this work, we show that even in such a very structured two-type population, our ability to distinguish the two types and estimate $\mu$ and $\nu$ is constrained by a trade-off between the growth-rate of the population and the similarity of $\mu$ and $\nu$.
 Indeed, if the growth-rate is too large, large deviations events are likely to be observed in the sampling of the normal individuals preventing us to distinguish them from special ones.
-Roughly speaking, our approach succeed if $r<\AH{\mu}{\nu}$ where $r$ is the exponential growth-rate of the population and $\mathfrak{D}$ is a divergence measuring the dissimilarity between $\mu$ and $\nu$.
+Roughly speaking, our approach succeeds if $r<\mathfrak{D}(\mu,\nu)$ where $r$ is the exponential growth-rate of the population and $\mathfrak{D}$ is a divergence measuring the dissimilarity between $\mu$ and $\nu$.